piccolbo/piccolbo.github.io/resume.md

 and has been downloaded more than 1M times.
 Technical and instructional documents and community building through speaking engagements and forum participation.
 Presented at [strata](https://conferences.oreilly.com/strata/strata2012/public/schedule/speaker/96066).
-Other projects included text analysis of user interactions for a software developer, using NLTK and scikit-learn, and a large data integration project with approximate user identification.
+Other projects include text analysis of user interactions for a software developer, using NLTK and scikit-learn, and a large data integration project with approximate user identification.